Havana Club

-Havana Club is a brand of rum created in Cuba in 1934.
+Havana Club (Spanish: Club Habana) is a brand of rum created in Cuba in 1934.
 Originally produced in Cárdenas, Cuba, by family-owned José Arechabala S.A., the brand was nationalized after the Cuban Revolution of 1959.
 In 1993, French-owned Pernod Ricard and the government of Cuba created a state-run 50:50 joint venture called Corporación Cuba Ron.
-They began exporting this version of Havana Club globally, except for the United States due to the embargo put in place by the U.S. government.
+They began exporting this version of Havana Club globally, except for the United States due to the U.S. embargo.

-Bacardi, another Cuban family that had left Cuba after the Cuban revolution, after purchasing the original Arechabala family Havana Club recipe, also began producing Havana Club Rum in 1994, a competing product made in Puerto Rico and sold in the United States.
+Bacardi, another Cuban family that had left Cuba after the Cuban Revolution, having purchased the original Arechabala family Havana Club recipe, also began producing Havana Club Rum in 1994, a competing product made in Puerto Rico and sold in the United States.

 Bacardi and Pernod Ricard have engaged in ongoing litigation about ownership of the name "Havana Club".

 Arechabala family history and production

 The Arechabala family founded a distillery in Cardenas, Cuba in 1878.
 Later renamed José Arechabala S.A., the company created the Havana Club brand in 1934 and sold rum under that name in both Cuba and the United States.
 The company was nationalized without compensation by the Castro government in 1960.
 The Arechabala family allege it was taken from them at gunpoint.
 Subsequently, much of the Arechabala family was forced to leave Cuba for Spain and the United States, while other members of the family were imprisoned.

 The Cuban government sold rum abroad under the Havana Club name beginning in 1972, focusing primarily on the Soviet Union and Eastern Europe.
 The government focused on Havana Club because (unlike the Bacardi family) the Arechabala family had not established plants outside of Cuba and so could not produce a competing brand.
 The company was considered a "national jewel" by the Cuban government, and in 1977 manufacturing was moved to a new plant in Santa Cruz del Norte.

 Since 1994, Cuban production and non-US global marketing of Havana Club has continued under a joint partnership between Pernod Ricard and Corporación Cuba Ron.

 In 1994, Bacardi began producing rum under the Havana Club name in Cataño, Puerto Rico using a recipe given to them by Arechabala family members.
 While originally sold in only a few US states (primarily Florida), production was expanded in 2006, and in 2012, after winning a critical court battle, Bacardi announced plans to sell the rum more broadly.